How to use the Communication Test

 ** Ethernet

-• The difference between Ethernet type A and B is simply which pins are used:
+• The difference between Ethernet types A and B is simply which pins are used:

 • Volvo Group vehicles shall be detected as Ethernet type B.